Water allocation plan

 Why is a WAP important?

 Water is a precious resource.
 There is a limit to how much is available for use on an ongoing basis, and so it is important to provide certainty to current and future users of water, particularly to those whose livelihoods depend on it.
 A WAP provides that certainty.
-WAPs give consideration to the environment, social and economical needs, and seek to ensure long term sustainability and security.
+WAPs provide water to meet environmental demands, provide for social and economic needs, and seek to ensure long term sustainability of the resource and security for existing users..

 What is the WAP process?